 Also listed as: GWS C196B/HISTART C196B/HISTORY C196B/ MEDIAST C196B/POL SCI C196B/POLECON C196B/SOCIOL C196B

 UCDC Internship: Read Less [-]

 UGIS C196W Special Field Research 10.5 Units

-Terms offered: Spring 2018, Fall 2017, Spring 2017, Fall 2016, Spring 2016, Fall 2015, Spring 2015, Fall 2014, Spring 2014, Spring 2013
+Terms offered: Spring 2020, Spring 2019, Fall 2018, Spring 2018, Fall 2016, Spring 2016, Fall 2015, Spring 2015, Fall 2014, Spring 2014, Spring 2013

 Students work in selected internship programs approved in advance by the faculty coordinator and for which written contracts have been established between the sponsoring organization and the student.
 Students will be expected to produce two progress reports for their faculty coordinator during the course of the internship, as well as a final paper for the course consisting of at least 35 pages.
 Other restrictions apply; see faculty adviser.

 Special Field Research: Read More [+]

 Rules & Requirements

 Prerequisites: Consent of instructor

-Repeat rules: Course may be repeated for a maximum of 12 units.
-Course may be repeated for a maximum of 12 units.
+Repeat rules: Course may be repeated for credit up to a total of 12 units.

 Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar and 25 hours of

-internship per week
+Fall and/or spring: 15 weeks - 3 hours of seminar and 25 hours of internship per week

 Summer: